yiting-tsai/sentiment-analysis-test/README.md

 ## 🎯 Goals

-Train a multilingual text classifier that predicts the sentiment polarity of a given text.
+We want a multilingual text classifier that predicts the sentiment polarity of a given text.
+Build two models that satisfy this task and choose the best one.
+Please explain in detail each choice you made when building your models and how you choose the best one.

 Possible sentiments:
 * `positive`